montehurd/git-cache-proxy/README.md

 - Preserves all git functionality (branches, tags, etc)
 - Implemented using a super lightweight Alpine image

+# Scripts

+* `./print-cache`
+  Displays the current contents of the cache using `tree`, showing all cached repositories and their internal structure

+* `./reset-cache`
+  Clears repositories from the cache.
+When run without arguments, removes all cached repositories.
+Can also remove a specific repository by passing its URL:
+  ./reset-cache # Clear entire cache
+  ./reset-cache http://example.com/repo.git # Remove specific repo

+* `./start`
+  Brings up the caching proxy:
+  1. Removes any existing containers and images
+  2. Starts the service on port 8765
+  3. Shows container logs for monitoring
+  You can uncomment the last line to debug the git-cache-handler.sh script instead

+* `./test`
+  Runs integration tests to verify the cache is working correctly:
+  1. Starts the proxy
+  2. Performs two clones of the same repository
+  3. Validates that the second clone is faster than the first
+  4. Cleans up test repositories and containers

 # Notes

 While the cache maintains full-depth clones internally, clients can still use options like `--depth` to create shallow clones from the cached repository.
 This gives you the best of both worlds - the cache has all history available, but clients can choose how much they want to fetch from the cache